adrianeyre/database-tech-test/README.md

 ## <a name="Usage">Usage</a>
 ### To post your variable
-type `http://localhost:4000/set?somekey=somevalue` into your web browser
+type `http://localhost:4000/set?somekey=somevalue` into your web browser, to set the variable `somekey`

 ### To get your variable
-type `http://localhost:4000/get?get?key=somekey` into your web browser
+type `http://localhost:4000/get?get?key=somekey` into your web browser, to retrieve JSON object of the variable `somekey`

+### To reset all saved variables
+type `http://localhost:4000/reset` into your web browser, to reset all varailes

+### To view all saved variables
+type `http://localhost:4000/view` into your web browser, to view all varailes